Free Special Report ($47 Value) Showing You Money Management and Mortgage Tips for You to be Debt Free!

 - How much money you’re approved for in your mortgage.

 Start by determining what you can afford based on your monthly budget.
 If you don’t have a monthly budget, you’ll need to make one.
 Start by tracking all of your income and expenses for a few months, seeing what you’re typically spending on things, and determining how much you’re currently spending on housing.

 If you want to get a home that’s going to cost you more than you’re currently spending on housing, which other monthly expenses are you willing to sacrifice?
 If you decide that you’re going to spend a bit less on other things each month, take that for a trial run to make sure you’re okay with this new lifestyle.
-If so, then you can feel more comfortable spending a bit more on your accommodations moving forward.
+If so, then you can feel more comfortable spending a bit more on your housing moving forward.

 Beyond the monthly cost of your mortgage payments and the up-front costs and fees associated with the home-buying process, you should also have some money set aside for unexpected repairs, maintenance, and upkeep of a house, and your property taxes.
 When your dishwasher breaks, you can’t call your landlord to fix it anymore.

 You’ll need a new roof eventually.
 You may have wiring issues, plumbing issues, and plenty of other expenses that add up over time.
 It’s difficult to predict exactly how much you’ll need, but the point is that if you’re cutting it very close to your monthly budget, it’s only a matter of time until a big cost comes up, and you’ll need to be ready for it.